-“I was captivated by a profession that strives to find and treat the underlying cause of disease and that treats the whole person, aspects of my own personal health care that had been missing.”
+“I was captivated by a profession that strives to find and treat the underlying cause of disease and the whole person.
+These were aspects in my own personal health care that had been missing.”

 Kelly Baltazar, ND, DC, MS is an attending clinician and assistant professor at National University of Natural Medicine.
 Dr. Baltazar earned her chiropractic and Master’s degrees from National University of Health Sciences, and her naturopathic medical degree from Bastyr University.